MinghaoLin2000/MinghaoLin2000test.github.io/index.md

 I am an independent security researcher now.
 I also am a member of [Terminal OS Architecture & Security Team (TOAST) ](https://toast-research.github.io/).
 Previously, I was a research assistant at Zhejiang University, advised by [Prof. Wenbo Shen](https://wenboshen.org/).
 Prior to this, I was a visiting scholar at the University of Colorado Boulder, advised by [Prof. Yueqi Chen](http://cusecurity.cs.colorado.edu/yueqichen/).
 I also worked closely with [Prof. Mingxue Zhang](https://zhangmx1997.github.io/) at Zhejiang University.
 I obtained my bachelor’s degree from Jiangxi Normal University at 2022.

-Back in college, I was a devoted CTF enthusiast.
-I founded our university’s first CTF club [JXNUSEC](https://www.jxnusec.cn/) and was the primary solver for reverse-engineering challenges.
-I loved picking apart closed-source binaries in a debugger and figuring out how they worked.
-For a while I was fascinated by mobile-game cracking and even entered Tencent’s Game Security Competition 2022, where I solved every problem in both the [preliminary](https://bbs.kanxue.com/thread-272518.htm) and [final](https://bbs.kanxue.com/thread-272519.htm) rounds.
-Those contests also honed my self-learning skills—especially my “Google-fu.”
-After graduating, I entered CTF events far less frequently, and my technical focus gradually shifted toward vulnerability finding and exploit development :).

 My current research focuses on system/software security.
 I am interested in the security of AI system/software (GPU stack, Mlsys, etc) and apply AI techniques in security scenario (LLM for sec).
 I also like exploring new things like web3.

 I still love hacking.
 I have founded many bugs and received 60 CVEs from many famous vendors (Apple, Microsoft, Amazon, etc).
 My personal thought: Understand target-> Hack it😄